qpwoeirut/2048-solver/roadmap.md

 Then to train the model, hundreds or thousands of games can be run, and the average score from these games can be used as feedback.
 I suspect it won't actually be that simple though, otherwise somebody else would have already implemented it.

+The model could also simply provide a board evaluation (which I think is similar to how Stockfish works).
+Then it can be used as the heuristic for a minimax or expectimax solver.

 I'll have to do more research on ML strategies when the time comes.